maniSbindra/consolidated-ephemeral-test-env-repo/e2e-solution-setup/mgmt-server-install-with-flux/Readme.md

   * HELM_OCI_REGISTRY_USER and HELM_OCI_REGISTRY_PASSWORD: This Github token needs to have permissions to read Helm charts published by the Application Repository (through github workflow in application repository)
   * POSTGRES_DB_PASSWORD: This will be used as the admin password for all ephemeral Postgres SQL Databases (one for each PR) created
   * GITHUB_USER & GITHUB_TOKEN: This Github token will be used by the setup script to add a flux source for the infrastructure repository
-  * GITHUB_INFRA_REPOSITORY: https://github.com/maniSbindra/consolidated-ephemeral-test-env-repo <!-- # Change to your App Repo  -->
+  * GITHUB_INFRA_REPOSITORY: Add value like https://github.com/maniSbindra/consolidated-ephemeral-test-env-repo <!-- # Change to your App Repo  -->
-  * FLUX_BOOTSTRAP_REPOSITORY: https://github.com/Your-Flux-Bootstrap-Repository <!-- # Change to your Infra Repo  -->
+  * FLUX_BOOTSTRAP_REPOSITORY: Add value like https://github.com/Your-Flux-Bootstrap-Repository <!-- # Change to your Infra Repo  -->

 * Modify the values associated with app and infra repos in the [ephemeral-prcontroller-CR.yaml](./ephemeral-prcontroller-CR.yaml) file
   * spec.githubRepository: The controller observes this repository for pull request changes, and accordingly makes changes that create, update or delete the ephemeral environment associated with the PR